enzo-project/enzo-dev/doc/manual/source/tutorials/CosmologyStepByStep.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 After all of this preparation, running the simulation itself should
 be straightforward.
-You start enzo by typing:
+You start Enzo by typing:

 ::